 One of three compact projects included a Revenue Administration Reform Project that increased the efficiency and sustainability of revenue collection at the Philippine Bureau of Internal Revenue through a redesign and computerization of business processes.
 The project supported one of the Philippines’ top priorities – tackling public sector corruption.
 By reducing the discretion of individual revenue collection officers and improving the predictability and impartiality of revenue laws and regulations enforcement, it narrowed the gap between potential and actual tax collections.
 The project also strengthened an investigative unit within the Department of Finance to help control corruption across all revenue collecting agencies.
 As of May 2016, the project had generated more than $300 million in additional tax revenue since 2013, and this figure continues to grow.

 MCC also funded a highly successful public awareness campaign to improve taxpayer compliance.
 Many individuals and businesses in the Philippines had a limited understanding of their tax obligations and underutilized the Bureau of Internal Revenue’s programs and services.
 Greater understanding of tax obligations, how taxpayer funds are used, and an increased ability to access personal tax information is enabling greater compliance.

-MCC's $600 million Indonesia Compact includes a $50 million Procurement Modernization Project designed to assist the Government of Indonesia in saving money on procured goods and services while assuring quality.
-The project will help ensure the delivery of public services by improving the execution of planned budgets.
-The project aims to build a professional procurement workforce, make the procurement profession a part of Indonesia’s civil service, and institute a structure that gives professionals the authority to implement best practices.
+MCC's Indonesia Compact included a Procurement Modernization Project designed to assist the Government of Indonesia in saving money on procured goods and services while assuring quality.
+The project aimed to help ensure the delivery of public services by improving the execution of planned budgets.
+The project included an activity to build a professional procurement workforce, make the procurement profession a part of Indonesia’s civil service, and institute a structure that gives professionals the authority to implement best practices.
 Professionalization can be a positive incentive and encourage accountability in the workforce, which can also help decrease corruption.